Der Ring des Nibelungen: composition of the music: Siegfried, acts 1 and 2

 This hiatus, however, did not last as long as Wagner had anticipated.
-On 13 July 1857 he took up the work again and finished Act II within four weeks, the preliminary draft being completed on 30 July and the developed draft on 9 August.
+On 13 July 1857 he took up the work again and finished act 2 within four weeks, the preliminary draft being completed on 30 July and the developed draft on 9 August.
 The full score of the first act was now complete (in pencil), and a fair copy had been made (in ink) of the opening scene; the developed draft of the second act was finished, but the full score had not yet been begun.
 At this point Wagner once again put the opera aside to concentrate on Tristan und Isolde.
 Seven years would pass before he took it up again, during which time he completed Tristan and started Die Meistersinger von Nürnberg.